nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 |Sin_121<sup>19</sup>|1344|\~0.0000000000007|62189x|\~0.0000000006|\~35.1 us|1.34x|

 ### Notes:
-1. Memory usage was measured very non-academically, by observing the difference in the output of the `size` tool with each function included and them removed.
+1. Memory usage was measured very non-academically, by observing the difference in the output of the `size` tool with each function included and then removed.
 In particular, I wasn't sure if certain external library functions such as type conversions were included when I didn't want them to be.
 It seems possible to glean this information from the map file.
 I'd love to hear any better suggestions!
 2. The "X interp" and "X Non-Uni" functions are compared to their "basic" counterparts (i.e. "LUT X").
 The polynomial approximations are compared to `Sin_32`.
 3. This LUT could be made larger/smaller and more/less accurate by simply increasing or decreasing the number of elements in the table (though care should be taken to ensure that the resulting size allows for a quick and simple hash function, as execution time may be negatively affected if the hash becomes non-trivial).
 4. "LUT double" is a LUT of doubles with uniform distribution which uses no interpolation.
 It was stored in RAM in my tests.